dilawar/PlotDigitizer/README.md

 data point `0,0` is on the 22nd row and 295th column of the image (_assuming that bottom left of the image is first row, first column `(0,0)`_).
-I have included an utility `plotdigitizer-locate` (script `plotdigitizer/locate.py`) which you can use to find the coordinates.
+I have included an utility `plotdigitizer-locate` (script `plotdigitizer/locate.py`) which you can use to find the coordinates of points.

-If you have installed the utility using `pip install`

 ```bash
 $ plotdigitizer-locate figures/trimmed.png